Al Gadimah (Riyadh)

 Hillat al-Qadimah (حلة القديمة), or in Najdi vernacular pronunciation as al-Gadimah and originally known as Hayy al-Aamir (حي عامر), was a quarter and a douar within the city walls in the erstwhile fortress-city of Riyadh, Saudi Arabia, located in the southeastern corner of the walled town.

+History

+Al-Gadimah were traditional quarters within the historic walled city of Riyadh, consisting of mud-brick structures and narrow streets.
+The neighborhood formed part of a network of settlements that supported agricultural and residential life in the oasis environment of central Arabia.

+Urban development

-It was built on a farm owned by a farmer named Ibn Issa and was later incorporated into the capital metropolis of Riyadh following the dismantling of the city walls in 1950.
-The area today forms part of the Qasr al-Hukm District in the ad-Dirah.
+The quarters were later incorporated into the capital metropolis of Riyadh following the dismantling of the city walls in the 1950s.
+The area was partially rebuilt and today forms part of ad-Doho neighborhood in the Qasr al-Hukm District.
 The settlement hosted the al-Hilla Mosque.

 The settlement hosted the palaces of Imam Abdul Rahman bin Faisal al-Saud, Prince Abdullah bin Abdul Rahman al-Saud, Prince Muhammad bin Abdul Rahman al-Saud, Prince Faisal bin Abdulaziz, Prince Muhammad bin Abdulaziz al-Saud, Prince Mansour bin Abdulaziz al-Saud, Prince Musaid bin Abdul Rahman Al Saud, Prince Khalid bin Abdulaziz, and Prince Fahd bin Abdulaziz.